Silleellie/VBPR-Reproducibility/README.md

   -seed 42, --random_seed 42
                         random seed
   -exp comparison, --experiment comparison
                         Whether to perform the comparison experiment with Cornac, or the additional one with feature extraction using ClayRS
 ```

+## Experiment pipeline

+**TO DO**

+### -exp comparison

+***Data***:

+* Download binary file containing features of images from ....
+* Download raw tradesy feedback from ....
+* Filtering raw interactions following original VBPR paper instruction and removing duplicate interactions
+* Build user map (following the order in which each user appears in the filtered interactions) and item map (following the order in which each item appears in the binary file)
+* Extracting into an npy matrix features from the binary file for items which appear in the filtered interactions
+* Building train and test set with leave-one-out using `-seed` parameter as random state

+***Experiment and evaluation***:

+* Fit VBPR algorithm via *ClayRS can see* and *Cornac* using command line arguments when invoking `pipeline.py` (`-epo`, `-bs`, `-gd`, etc.)
+* Compute AUC of each user and the average AUC for both *ClayRS* and *Cornac*
+* Perform ttest statistical test between *ClayRS* user results and *Cornac* user results

+### -exp additional

+**TO DO**

 Project Organization
 ------------